H4medRostami/supervosor--configuration/README.md

 For example, supervisord -c supervisord.conf.
 Using the -c flag actually is redundant in this case, because supervisord searches the current directory for a supervisord.conf before it searches any other locations for the file, but it will work.
 See Running Supervisor for more information about the -c flag.

-also uncomment  this section in supervisor.conf
+also uncomment  this section in supervisor.conf and change it:

     [include]
-    files = relative/directory/*.ini
+    files = /etc/supervisor/conf.d/

-and make files with *.ini  in(relative/directory/) and put task in them. after taht
+and make files with *.conf  in(relative/directory/) and put task in them. after taht

     service supervisord restart